kelly-sato/kelly-sato.github.io/essays/software-engineering.md

 </p>
 <h2>Functional Programming</h2>
 <p>
-One such principle was immutability and modularity.
-Functional programming is essentially that, but for software development.
+One such principle was immutability and modularity. <em>Functional programming</em> is essentially that, but for software development.
 The idea is to focus on breaking the problem into smaller pieces that do a simple, specific job, then put it all together into a larger program.
 In other words, the idea is to write smaller functions that can be put together to do a bigger job.
 </p>
 <div class="row d-flex align-items-center">
 <div class="col-md-4">